basho/basho_docs/content/riak/kv/2.2.6/developing/data-types/gsets.md

 > If you've already created and activated a bucket type with `gset` as the `datatype` parameter, skip to the [next section](#client-setup).

-Start by creating a bucket type with the `datatype` parameter `set`:
+Start by creating a bucket type with the `datatype` parameter `gset`:

 ```bash
 riak-admin bucket-type create gsets '{"props":{"datatype":"gset"}}'